AlessioScarfone/bashgenie/README.md

 Prevent the tool from executing the generated command.
 It will only display the command and exit without asking for confirmation.

-## Caution & Notes
+## Caution

 > [!CAUTION]
-> Always review the generated command before executing it.
-While BashGenie aims to create safe and useful commands, it is important to ensure that they align with your specific use case.
+> <u>**Always carefully review the generated command before executing it.**</u> While BashGenie is designed to generate safe and useful commands, it's crucial to ensure that the output aligns with your specific needs and context.

-> [!NOTE]
+>
-> No command will be executed directly.
-BashGenie always prompts for confirmation before executing any generated command, giving you a chance to review it before running it.
+> **No command will be executed automatically.** BashGenie will always prompt you for confirmation before running any generated command, allowing you to verify its accuracy and relevance.
-> During command generation, an estimate of the command’s potential "*dangerousness*" will be provided.
-Commands identified as risky or potentially harmful will not prompt you for execution confirmation.
+> Additionally, during the command generation process, BashGenie will provide an estimate of the command's potential "**dangerousness**."
+Commands identified as risky or potentially harmful will not prompt you for confirmation and will be flagged accordingly.

 <!-- # Resources
 Additional and learning resources: